On the Information Dimension of Stochastic Processes: Another Definition of Information Dimension

-as $k\to\infty$. \end{thm} In words, Theorem~\ref{thm:operational} states that if the rate of random linear measurements of $\Xb_1^k$ is just slightly larger than the upper block-average information dimension, then the Lagrangian relaxation of minimum entropy pursuit provides an asymptotically lossless estimate of $\Xb_1^k$ in terms of the Euclidean norm.
-Thus, for $\psi^*$-mixing processes, the block-average information dimension has an operational meaning.

-\subsection{Block-Average Information Dimension vs.\ Information Dimension Rate}
+\subsection{Block-Average Information Dimension vs.\\ Information Dimension Rate}

-We next demonstrate that, for $\psi^*$-mixing processes, the information dimension rate $\dimpinrate$ coincides with the block-average information dimension $\dimrate$.
-Thus, for such processes $\dimpinrate$ inherits the operational meaning of the block-average information dimension.
+We next demonstrate that, for $\psi^*$-mixing processes, the information dimension rate $\infodim{\{X_t\}}$ coincides with the block-average information dimension $\dimrate$.
 However, in general the two definitions do not coincide, but there exists an ordering between them.